Frequently Asked Questions

 What are the start and finish dates of official practices?

 Practices typically begin before Thanksgiving with our Mandatory Skill Training Sessions.
+Teams will end in March for Regional teams, April for Select and Premier level teams, and June for National level teams.
 The official start/finish dates will be announced with the release of practice schedules.

 What kind of equipment / uniform is required?

-Uniform tops are paid for by each individual (see costs below).
+Uniform tops and practice tees are mandatory and paid for by each individual.
 Players may use last year’s uniform tops if their team or the club continues to use the same jerseys.
-New players would be required to purchase matching team jerseys.
+New players are required to purchase matching team jerseys.

 Players need to provide their own spandex shorts, knee pads, socks, and shoes.
 Ankle braces are optional.
-Other apparel, such as warm-up suits, sweatshirts, and club t-shirts are also optional.
+Other apparel, such as warm-up suits, sweatshirts, and club t-shirts are also optional through the Ink'd Threads website.

 Can parents be involved in helping to run ECJVC?